Menu

 5. Landmannalaugar natural pool

-The Fjallabak Nature Reserve is a rugged, mountainous region that encompasses lakes, canyons and waterfalls just begging to be explored.
+The Fjallabak Nature Reserve is a rugged, mountainous region that encompasses lakes, canyons, and waterfalls that are begging to be explored.
 It’s part of the southern Icelandic highlands and is a haven for walkers.

 If you decide to venture here for a scenic hike, make sure you don’t miss a trip to Landmannalaugar.
 Here, you can admire colourful rhyolite peaks and take a dip in the hot spring.